 Projected Coordinate Systems

-Although a geographical coordinate system is mathematically two-dimensional, it describes a three-dimensional object and cannot be represented on a plane surface without distortion.
+Although a geographical coordinate reference system is mathematically two-dimensional, it describes a three-dimensional object and cannot be represented on a plane surface without distortion.
 Map projections are transformations of geographical coordinates to plane coordinates in which the characteristics of the distortions are controlled.
-A map projection consists of a coordinate system transformation method and a set of defining parameters.
-A projected coordinate system (PCS) is a two dimensional (horizontal) coordinate set which, for a specific map projection, has a single and unambiguous transformation to a geographic coordinate system.
+A map projection consists of a transformation method and a set of defining parameters.
+A projected coordinate reference system (PCS) is a two dimensional (horizontal) coordinate set which, for a specific map projection, has a single and unambiguous transformation to a geographic coordinate reference system.

-In GeoTIFF PCS's are defined using the POSC/EPSG system, in which the PCS planar coordinate system, the Geographic coordinate system, and the transformation between them, are broken down into simpler logical components.
-Here are schematic formulas showing how the Projected Coordinate Systems and Geographic Coordinates Systems are encoded:
+In GeoTIFF PCS's are defined using the EPSG system, in which the PCS planar coordinate reference system, the Geographic coordinate reference system, and the transformation between them, are broken down into simpler logical components.
+Here are schematic formulas showing how the Projected Coordinate Reference Systems and Geographic Coordinates Reference Systems are encoded:

 Projected_CS = Geographic_CS + Projection